aakilarosegethub/apnafund/YOUTUBE_SETUP_GUIDE.md

-# 🎥 YouTube Automatic Upload Setup Guide - ApnaFund
+# 🎥 YouTube Automatic Upload Setup Guide - ApnaCrowdfunding

 ## 📋 Overview
-This guide will help you set up **YouTube automatic video upload** functionality in your ApnaFund application.
+This guide will help you set up **YouTube automatic video upload** functionality in your ApnaCrowdfunding application.
 When users upload videos during campaign creation, they will be automatically uploaded to YouTube for better streaming performance.

 ## 🚀 Features